 - It can open up to security issues leading to hacking.

 - Installing too many plugins can lead to serious issues like compatibility issues, slow your website, etc.

-Hence keeping the plugins to a few numbers is the key solution.
-So adding custom schema markup manually through JSON LD code will help to achieve less number of plugins.
+Keeping the plugins to a few numbers is the key solution, therefore, adding custom schema markup manually through JSON LD code will help to achieve this.
 Additionally, we can apply more than one custom markup to the website.

 Now let’s learn how to add schemes to the WordPress website.
 To apply, first, we need to generate the JSON LD code and add these codes to the website.

 Google recommends schema markup through JSON LD.
 If you know how to write markup then you are all set to move to the next step.

 But, if you don’t, then you can generate it through Google Structured Data Markup Helper or Schema Markup Generators.

 Working with this helper is very easy, it’s just a click away to generate the schema markup.